dino-rodriguez/optibnb/feature_creation/features.md

 ![png](output_67_0.png)

-We can see that the data appears to fluctuate around a median of \$530 in the high bucket daily price graph.
-The graph shows an amplitude of about \$30 in which prices range between around \$500 and \$560.
-The maximum daily price peaks at arond \$565 on New Years Day, and quickly drops below the its median value.
+We can see that the data appears to fluctuate around a median of $530 in the high-bucket daily price graph.
+The graph shows an amplitude of about 30 in which prices range between around $500 and $560.
+The maximum daily price peaks at arond $565 on New Years Day, and quickly drops below the its median value.
 In addition, we can observe the short-term fluctuations seeming to suggest that certain weekly spikes.
 In fact, if we count the number of spikes we will find that there are indeed 52 weeks, representing the 52 weeks in a year.
 As far as larger time period trends are concerns, we can see that as we move from March into the spring and summer months, we can observe a price increase that carries us above the median price.
 However, the price begins to drop as we transition towards the autumn months.

 **Middle Price Bucket:**